clime/clime.github.io/_posts/_2018-09-18-DistGit-and-rpkg.markdown

 There is ``/etc/httpd/conf.d/dist-git/lookaside-upload.conf.example`` provided by the dist-git package for ssl uploading with authentication by client certificates but we will use something much more simple for the demonstration.
-Put the following into ``/etc/httpd/conf.d/dist-git/lookaside-upload.conf``:
+Put the following lines into ``/etc/httpd/conf.d/dist-git/lookaside-upload.conf``:

     <VirtualHost _default_:80>
         # This alias must come before the /repo/ one to avoid being overridden.